govau/ci-console/skin/README.md

 ## Prettier

+See [Prettier](https://github.com/prettier/prettier)'s docs for how to enable automatic formatting on save for your editor.

+If it's necessary to manually run prettier, you can use the package script:

 ```sh
 yarn prettier
 ```

-Alternatively, enable it in your editor to format on save.

 # Deployment